ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 A bright little meadow skipper, called Hesperia mystic by W. H. Edwards in 1863.
 The name mystic was also proposed by Scudder (1862), and was credited to him for many years before finally being assigned to Edwards (Miller and Brown 1981: 213, N128).
 Both Edwards and Scudder followed the convention begun by Harris of naming new skipper species in honor of Native Americans.
 The final defeat of the Pequot Indians took place in Mystic, Connecticut in 1636, and this may have been why both W. H. Edwards and Scudder chose the name (Zerlin 1995).

 Scudder wrote that “In New England it occurs everywhere,” from the White Mountains and Maine to Cape Cod and New Haven.
 “There is hardly a local collection of any size which does not contain it....”
 It was less common in southern New England than northern, and “rather rarely found in the vicinity of Boston; nor have I taken it at Nantucket (1889: 1709).”
 He lists no specific locations, except Cape Cod.
-Perhaps its scarcity around Boston explains why Thaddeus Harris does not mention Long Dash; however, Sprague was able to take many specimens at Wollaston (Quincy) in 1878 (Sprague 1879).
+Perhaps its scarcity around Boston explains why Thaddeus Harris does not mention Long Dash or have it in his 1820-1850 collection.
+However, F. H. Sprague was able to take many specimens at Wollaston (Quincy) in 1878 --18 throughout June, and one on October 15 (Sprague 1879).
 About 1900, therefore, Long Dash appears to have been common, perhaps as common as Tawny-edged Skipper, but not as abundant as Peck’s Skipper or Least Skipper.

 Photo: West Newbury, Mass.
 B. Zaremba, August 11, 2010

-Like most skippers, Long Dash probably increased in Massachusetts after 1600 as land was cleared for settlement and agriculture (Table 1).
+Like most meadow skippers, Long Dash probably increased in Massachusetts after 1600 as land was cleared for settlement and agriculture (Table 1).
+After about 1850, during the period of urban and industrial development, much meadow habitat was lost in the state, and Long Dash and other skippers may well have suffered some decline (Table 2).

-We usually do not think of Long Dash as a northern-based skipper, but a glance at its range map shows that along the east coast it is found southward only to mid-New Jersey, and inland it occurs only at higher elevations down to Virginia (Opler and Krizek 1994; BMNA 2010; Cech 2005).
+Long Dash is a northern-based skipper.
+Along the east coast it is found southward only to mid-New Jersey, and inland it occurs only at higher elevations down to Virginia (Opler and Krizek 1994; BAMONA 2010; Cech 2005).
 It is found across the upper midwest and southern Canada to Washington state, and flies quite far north throughout Canada (Layberry et al 1998).

 Host Plants and Habitat